 - HMB: 3 grams per day

 - Glutamine: 10grams three times per day ( before and after training, before bed)

 Too many people neglect the much-needed rest they need to function optimally.
 Not only does the right amount of sleep re-energize you, but also it is your body's time to build and repair.
 If we do not get the adequate amounts of sleep, we are never going to be running on a full tank.

 Any one who knows me will tell you I can never be separated from my jug of water.
 If you read my past article on water, you will remember the numerous benefits this beverage can give you.
 Water's role in immunity is after digestion occurs.
 After digestion, water, as blood, is the means by which the nutrients are carried to your cells and waste products are removed.
-Simply stated, water will help purify the system, Drink UP!
-Learn more about the importance of water, click here!
+Simply stated, water will help purify the system, Drink Up!

 Exercise Without Overtraining!

 The optimal duration time of exercise is crucial for muscular, strength, and recuperative gains.
 It is a known fact that muscle stimulation is best achieved through a workout that is of high intensity and brief duration.
 When you train too long, you tax your nervous system, weaken your immune system, and diminish your chances of muscle growth.
 I would definitely shoot for an intense workout lasting no more than 50-70 minutes, max.
 Learn more about overtraining, click here!